christophrumpel/laravel-factories-reloaded/README.md

 ![Screenshot of the command](http://screenshots.nomoreencore.com/laravel_factories_reloaded_pick_01.png)

-These new factory classes can then be used to create your test models like:
+These new factory classes can then be used to create your test model instances like:

 ```php
 UserFactory::new()->create();